“TRUTH DOESN’T CHANGE, ITS FOUNDATION in the Principles of Consciousness CAN NEVER BE OUTDATED ONLY BUILT UPON.” Suzanna Aaring 2015 #thenewwaytothink

 “TRUEST TRUTH DOESN’T CHANGE OVER TIME, THE FOUNDATION CAN NEVER BE OUTDATED ONLY BUILT UPON.”
 Suzanna Aaring 2015

-“Actualization (faking it won’t work) of the axiom that problems can’t be solved at the same level of awareness they’re created, is the most difficult and most powerful realization of identity, our true destiny.”
-Suzanna Aaring 2014
+“Actualization (faking it won’t work) of the axiom that problems can’t be solved at the same level of awareness they’re created, is the most difficult and most powerful realization, our true destiny.”
+Suzanna Aaring 2014 #thenewwaytothink

-“To the extent we think outside universal principles of reason, and function on the basis of rationalization of beliefs, we pay with more than money as the laws of nature restore its delicate balance.”
-Suzanna Aaring 2014
+“To the extent we think outside universal principles of reason, and function on the basis of rationalization of beliefs, we pay with more than money because the delicate balance of life depends on the immutable laws of nature.”
+Suzanna Aaring 2014 #thenewwaytothink

 “If we’re all equal and equally subject to surveillance than it should be public access information, this way we discover very quickly if privacy is an innate facet of the structure of the mind, or not.” — Suzanna Aaring 2014